MQ-COMP1050/BananaCleaningDirector/report.md

 This project management approach ensures clear task assignments, thorough reviews, and collaborative feedback, contributing to a well-organized and successful project.

 **8. User Manual Provide a detailed user manual that describes how to interact with your animation. - STEFAN**
+- Movement: Use the mouse to move the banana and clikc on dirty spots found on the screen!
+- How to win: Win the game by cleaning every single dirty spot found on screen.
+- How to loose: The game is lost if the timer runs out before you clean all of the spots.
+- Banana Director in the corner will each time you pickup the dirt, to make sure that you are completeing the game successfully.

 **9. Ethics - STEFAN**